 Chronic pain, also known as persistent pain, is diagnosed when pain persists for more than three months.
-Approximately 1 in 5 persons suffer from some form of chronic pain.
-Although we do not know the exact figures for Malta, an estimated 100 million persons suffer from chronic pain in Europe.
+Approximately 1 in 5 persons suffer from some form of chronic pain and the incidence is increasing following the COVID pandemic.

 Chronic pain is a very complex phenomenon made up of biological, psychological and social components.
 Since it does not reflect tissue injury, it can become a severe burden for patients and their carers.
-Because of the complexity of this condition, a multidisciplinary approach is important to target the various components and help patients manage their condition in the best possible way.
+Because of the complexity of this condition, a multidisciplinary approach is advisable to help patients manage their symptoms in the best possible way.